zzzer0-wav/Analysis_Cafe_Sales/README.md

-# Analysis_Cafe_Sales
-Cafe Sales - Dirty Data for Cleaning Training
+# Cafe Sales - data cleaning & visualisation
+Project involving the cleaning of a “dirty” dataset of cafe sales.
+The goal is to practice data wrangling using realistic data that contains missing values and errors.

 Link: https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training

-# About Dataset
+# About dataset
-Dirty Cafe Sales Dataset
-Overview

 The Dirty Cafe Sales dataset contains 10,000 rows of synthetic data representing sales transactions in a cafe.
 This dataset is intentionally "dirty," with missing values, inconsistent data, and errors introduced to provide a realistic scenario for data cleaning and exploratory data analysis (EDA).
 It can be used to practice cleaning techniques, data wrangling, and feature engineering.
 File Information